Paranoid-Pirate/aurposix/README.md

 # aursh

+**WARNING**
+if you do not have /bin/sh linked to a posix compliant shell like dash the command will not output as expected.
+However it will still work

 A (hopefullly) posix aur helper #!/bin/sh script

 Posix is difficult sometimes so I really don't know if its truly compliant but feel free to tell me.